1980s Brass Geometric Table Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

+Other versions: This 1980s brass geometric table lamp exists in several varieties.
+Shorter and longer versions were made.
 Massive made these table lamps since the 1970s.
-This lamp is a 1980s edition, to see on the wiring and the label on the bottom of the base.
+This is a 1980s edition, to see on the wiring and the label on the bottom of the base.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.